yunjindev/yunjindev/README.md

 My name is Hunter, I am a iOS developer from PA.

-I currently work in IT at a universityschool and I have a B.S. in Cybersecurity.
+I currently work in IT at a school and I have a B.S. in Cybersecurity.

 I love to design and build applications for iOS.
 I mainly build in Swift and Xcode but I am familiar with other langauges like JavaScript, Python, and C# where I use TMUX + NVIM!